overviewer/Minecraft-Overviewer/docs/running.rst

     The caveat is that the *only* thing to trigger a tile update is if Minecraft updates a chunk.
 Any other reason a tile may have for needing re-rendering is not detected.
+This means that changes in your render configuration will not be reflected in your world except in updated chunks.
 It could also cause problems if the system clock of the machine running Minecraft is not stable.

     **This option is the default** unless :option:`--forcerender` or :option:`--check-tiles` is in effect.
 This option conflicts with